luchete80/WeldFormFEM/DEVLOG.md

          - Added Symmetry to remesh.
 20251118 - Fixed Remesh in Symmetry plane models.
          - Disabled by now remap BCs (was crashing).
          - FIXED BCs in domains with NO contact.
+Was applied on every domain.